NFDI4BIOIMAGE/training/_sources/content_types/collection.md

 Recommended Metadata for Biological Images (REMBI) provides guidelines for metadata for biological images to enable the FAIR sharing of scientific data.

-Tags: FAIR-Principles, Metadata, Research Data Management
+Tags: FAIR-Principles, Metadata, Research Data Management, Include In Dalia

 Content type: Collection